 Students have the right to appeal their suspension of financial aid if they have mitigating circumstances that prevented them from making SAP.
 Mitigating circumstances may include a death in the family, a severe injury or illness to the student or other special circumstances.

-The appeal must explain why he/she failed to make Satisfactory Academic Progress and what has changed that will allow him/her to make satisfactory progress at the next evaluation.
-The appeal form may be obtained by emailing the Financial Aid Office at finaidws@okwu.edu or by calling 918-335-6282.
+The appeal must explain why he/she failed to make Satisfactory Academic Progress, documentation to support this circumstance, and what has changed that will allow him/her to make satisfactory progress at the next evaluation.
+If a student has both Financial Aid and Academic suspension, only one appeal is necessary for both offices and may be submitted to the student's Academic Advisor.
+If the student has only a Financial Aid suspension, the student may email the appeal to financialaid@okwu.edu.

 A student who wishes to appeal must do so in writing with supportive documentation.
-The written appeal must be completed using the SAP appeal form and must be completed at least 7 calendar days prior to starting class.
-This appeal will go before an appeal committee which consists of a representative from the following: a Graduate School representative (for a graduate level student), an Office of Academic Affairs representative, the Director of Financial Aid, the Registrar, and an Enrollment Services representative.
+The written appeal must be completed using the SAP appeal form and must be completed within 48 business hours from receiving the notification.
+This appeal will go before an appeal committee which consists of a representative from, at a minimum, the following offices: a Graduate School representative (for a graduate level student), an Office of Academic Affairs representative, the Director of Financial Aid, the Registrar, and an Enrollment Services representative.
 The Appeal Committee's decision is final.